sunny/rateaux/README.md

 # Rateaux

-This is a collection of usefull Rake tasks for Rails.
+This is a collection of useful Rake tasks for Rails.

 ## Install